Spencer Torkelson Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.75 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.71).

-- Rockies pitchers combine to give up the second-most home runs in baseball (121 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (122 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.